 3. Make a study schedule and follow it.
 Use the information and practice tests provided.
 Pay special attention to any weaknesses you notice when you take the practice tests.

-4. Practice all your English skills: read a variety of materials, practice conversations, listen to lectures online, take notes, and write about them.
+5. Practice all your English skills: read a variety of materials, practice conversations, listen to lectures talks, & podcasts online, take notes, and write about them.

-See the practice pages below, or, for the most effective practice, take one of the EnglishHints' test prep courses: see Mastering English Test Vocabulary for the free course on 3 Strategies for the TOEFL & IELTS, or inexpensive courses: Academic Vocabulary Lessons in Minutes a Day, Learning Prefixes, Suffixes, and Roots, or Clues to the TOEFL Reading Test.
+See the practice pages below, or, for the most effective practice, take one of the EnglishHints' test prep courses.
+See Mastering English Test Vocabulary for the free course on 3 Strategies for the TOEFL & IELTS, or inexpensive courses: Academic Vocabulary Lessons in Minutes a Day, Learning Prefixes, Suffixes, and Roots, or Clues to the TOEFL Reading Section.

 (TED talks make excellent lecture/note-taking practice, and you can read the script later to check your understanding.
 Many have also been translated into other languages, so you might be able to check in your own language.

-5. Before the day of your test, make sure you can find the test location and that you have all the identification and other papers you need for the exam.
+6. Before the day of your test, make sure you can find the test location.
+Check that you have all the identification and other papers you need for the exam.
 Take a snack, a sweater or jacket (test rooms may be cold), and anything else you might need.

 Don’t “cram.”
 (That means to fill your mind with last minute review.)
 It’s more important to get a good night’s sleep, and maybe a little exercise or some activity that can help you relax and not stress.

 7. On the day of your test, leave plenty of time to get there, find the room, confirm your identity, and get settled.
 Relax-- you’ve been preparing for this for a long time.

-You can find a lot of practice readings and tests and quizzes on this site, as well as games and practice activities to learn academic vocabulary.
+You can find a lot of practice readings, tests and quizzes on this site.
+There are also games, puzzles, and practice activities to help you learn academic vocabulary.

 For the most effective, step by step practice, take one of the EnglishHints' test prep courses:

-To practice for the listening and (academic) reading tests see Comprehension Exercises
+To practice for the listening and (academic) reading tests see also Comprehension Exercises

 OR individual pages: